thingsboard/flutter_thingsboard_app/README.md

 Build your own IoT mobile application **with minimum coding efforts**

+## Please be informed the Web platform is not supported, because it's a part of our main platform!

 ## Resources

 - [Getting started](https://thingsboard.io/docs/mobile/getting-started/) - learn how to set up and run your first IoT mobile app